 Understanding your rights and how best to enforce them is essential to achieving a positive resolution to your claim.
 By working with a seasoned Erie car accident lawyer, you can protect your best interests while minimizing the risk of legal roadblocks getting in the way of the recovery you deserve.

 Over the past 30 years, Founding Partner Jon Ostroff has successfully handled thousands of auto accident cases.
 For example, he recovered over $6 million in settlements on behalf of seven people who suffered severe injuries in a rural highway crash outside of Erie.
 Jon built his practice in western PA 30 years ago and is still at it, holding negligent NW PA drivers accountable for the harm they cause to his clients.
-Reach out to Jon and Ostroff Injury Law today to learn more about how our legal team can help you.
+Reach out to Jon and Ostroff Godshall Injury and Accident Lawyers today to learn more about how our legal team can help you.

 Recoverable Damages Through Car Accident Litigation in Erie